mdabdulmca/plain-nodejs-echo-server/README.md

 # plain-nodejs-echo-server
-A echo HTTP server written in plain Node.js
+An HTTP server which echo the post parameters in a nice looking table format.
+The app is completely written in plain Node.js